-And, finally, I could have provided these curves for you to download and add to your Lightroom curves presets.
+And, finally, I could have provided these Lightroom curve presets for you to download and add to your Lightroom curves presets.
 But I chose to show you how to do it yourself; teaching is my karma!
 Also, this will kill more time for you and may even give you new ideas to explore.

 For your information, those curve presets are text files that can be edited in a plain text editor if you know what you are doing.